-Removal of the intake connector (used to attach the sampling hose) of the detector exposes a metal filter pressfit onto the intake.
+Removal of the intake connector of the instrument (used to attach the sampling system of choice) exposes a metal filter pressfit onto the intake.
 These filters are not a substitute for dust and water-block filters as they will not block water or remove very fine dust and dirt.
-If this filter gets blocked, it may be cleaned with compressed air or replaced.
+If this filter gets blocked, it should be replaced.